Avocarrot/hiring/product-manager/assignment.md

 Describe the product functionality and roadmap using high level user stories/epics.

 - The level of detail for each story is up to you but at a minimum please provide the acceptance criteria.
-- How would you prioritize the stories in a roadmap and why?
+- How would you prioritize the roadmap and release plan?
+Please explain the logic behind your choices.

 ## Task 2

 Design quick wireframes for the new product.

-The level of detail for the wireframes is up to you but we'd recommend to keep it as simple as possible.
+The level of detail for the wireframes is up to you but we'd strongly recommend to keep it as simple as possible.

 ## Task 3